 Most Russian ships are small ships.
 But you can’t call it balanced light forces.
 These are the remnants of the USSR Navy and a number of unsystematically tuned ships

-Assessing what the fleet’s naval composition should be, it will inevitably have to resolve a number of contradictions: forces that are optimal for some tasks are not applicable if tasks change, universal ships are ships that poorly solve very many problems, but good only some, and the fleet which has the optimal “tools” for any task in sufficient quantities, is impossible for economic reasons, and what is important to understand, is impossible in principle for no one, and not only for Russia.
+Assessing what the composition of the ship should be fleet, a number of contradictions will inevitably have to be resolved: forces that are optimal for some tasks turn out to be inapplicable if tasks change, universal ships are ships that poorly solve very many problems, and good ones are just some, and a fleet that has optimal “tools” for any task in sufficient quantities, impossible for economic reasons, and, what is important to understand, impossible in principle for anyone, and not just for Russia.

 Here are some examples.
 It is economically possible to focus on small ships, but they themselves are devoid of combat stability and are easily destroyed by a serious enemy, see article "The harmful myth of the mosquito fleet".
 Many tasks that can be solved with small ships can be solved by large ships, but here economics and demography come into play: even a rich country will have difficulty recruiting the right number of crews and financing the fleet, in which destroyers are assigned the tasks of corvettes.
 In addition, the life cycle of such a ship is much more expensive than that of a corvette, and it can only solve some problems with a helicopter.

 For example, a missile boat can get ahead of the enemy in a maneuver, launch a high-speed attack, and launch a missile on an enemy ship from a favorable position due to a speed of 43-45 knots, and the frigate will not be able to shoot expensive expensive long-range missiles, or use a shipborne helicopter armed with missiles or even a couple.